samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab2_Data_Preparation/readme.md

 ### Prepare Dataset for Fine-tuning

-## Option1: Using GPT to create synethic Data
+## Option1: Using GPT to create synthetic Data

 **Prompt:**
 Generate me some sample travel agent interactions which could happen in the commerical travel industry with realise content of a maximum of 80 words be accurate and realistic.
 Extact conversations from each discussion in JSON Format with a Prompt:<string>.
 Response:<String> here are some examples {"prompt": "What are the top attractions in Rome?", "response": "Rome, the Eternal City!
 You can't miss the Colosseum, the Vatican City, and the Pantheon.
 Don't forget to explore the charming streets of Trastevere and indulge in delicious Italian cuisine.
 Want to visit any specific historical site or try a local dish?"},